LengKSainoy/SeleniumTest/README.md

 ### TestForDeleteTodo.runTest
 - Tests "Delete Todo"
-- _runTest_ method takes the index of the todo that is to be deleted.
-The index starts at 0.
+- _runTest_ method takes the title of the todo that is to be deleted.
 Make sure you cast the input object to the correct type.
-- Write a code to delete all completed todo(s) using the Selenium driver.
+- Write a code to delete todo with the todo's title that was passed using the Selenium driver.